venmo/react-html-document/README.md

 });
 ```

-Universal page with scripts, stylesheets, and meta tags:
+Static page with scripts, stylesheets, and meta tags:

 ```es6
 import HTMLDocument from 'react-html-document';